amazon-ion/ion-docs/_books/ion-1-1/src/modules.md

 * its _exported symbols_, an array of strings denoting symbol content
 * its _exported macros_, an array of `<name, macro>` pairs, where all names are unique identifiers (or null).

-The spec version is external to the macro body and the precise way it is determined depends on the type of module being defined.
+The spec version is external to the module body and the precise way it is determined depends on the type of module being defined.
 This is explained in further detail in [Module Versioning](#module-versioning).

 The exported symbol array is denoted by the `symbol_table` clause of a module definition, and by the `symbols` field of a shared symbol table.